Te Pūkenga: Dissolution

 In mid-July 2024, the Tertiary Education Commission ordered Te Pūkenga to hire eight consultants from four organisations Volte Consulting, PricewaterhouseCoopers (PwC), Calibre Partners, and Deloitte to facilitate the disestablishment of the mega polytechnic and consult on a proposed replacement model.
-These consultants will also be tasked with facilitating a major cost-cutting exercise after forecasts revealed that Te Pūkenga's constituent polytechnics face four years of financial losses including an NZ$118 million deficit for 2024.
+These consultants will also be tasked with facilitating a major cost-cutting exercise after forecasts revealed that NZIST constituent polytechnics face four years of financial losses including an NZ$118 million deficit for 2024.
 Volte Consulting's Rob Heaney and Richmond Tait will work with the Open Polytechnic, Ara, Unitec/Manukau Institute of Technology, the Nelson Marlborough Institute of Technology and Tai Poutini Polytechnic.
 John Fisk and Richard Nacey of PwC will work with the Eastern Institute of Technology, Western Institute of Technology at Taranaki, Universal College of Learning, and Wellington Institute of Technology/Whitireia New Zealand.
 Neale Jackson and Daniel Stoneman of Calibre Partners will work with Waikato Institute of Technology, Toi Ohomai Institute of Technology and NorthTec.
 Richard Bailey and Nichola Bennett of Deloitte will work with the Southern Institute of Technology and Otago Polytechnic.
 A TEC spokesperson said that these consultants were picked "due to both their knowledge of the tertiary sector, their significant experience in restructuring and turning around underperforming businesses and ability to work within tight timeframes.

 On 20 December 2024, Tertiary Education Minister Simmonds confirmed that the Government would proceed with plans to dismantle Te Pūkenga following consultation.
 She said that the Government would decide in 2025 which polytechnics could be independent and which would be part of a federation.
 Simmonds also indicated that the Government was considering selling some polytechnics.
 She also confirmed that the Government would replace Workforce Development Councils with government-funded Industry Skills Boards as the regulatory bodies for different industries.
 In response to the Government's announcement, Tertiary Education Union national secretary Sandra Grey criticised the lack of detail in the government announcement and said that polytechnic staff were uncertain about their future.
 Civil Contractors New Zealand chief executive Allan Pollard expressed disappointment at the Government's plans to dissolve the Workforce Development Councils, which he said allowed the industry to give input into the skills and training of workplace trainees.